 The data analyzed in this paper come from a series of workshops that took place in 2010 at a health clinic in Maramba, a small town in the Tanga region of Tanzania.
 Tanga borders Kenya to the north and the Indian Ocean to the east.
 Most residents are Muslim, and while Swahili is a dominant (and the national) language, the main language of many residents is either Digo or Sambaa, names which also refer to two of the predominant ethnic groups in the area.
 The facilitators were Swahili dominant, and so the workshop was carried out in Swahili, with some codemixing in English.
-English is officially the medium of instruction for secondary and tertiary schooling, but many Tanzanians who have graduated from high school have very low mastery of the language (Brock-Utne 2005).
+English is officially the medium of instruction for secondary and tertiary schooling, but many Tanzanians who have graduated from high school have very low proficiency in the language (Brock-Utne 2005).
 While the biomedical practitioners who participated in the workshop were highly proficient in English, the healers were not.
 The doctors and healers were fluent in Swahili and possessed some degree of proficiency in local Tanzanian languages, with healers being more proficient than biomedical doctors and nurses.
+The nurses typically aligned with the biomedical doctors in terms of their knowledge base and worldview, and though they were treated fairly by the male and female biomedical doctors, it is fair to say that nurses experience less prestige and lower economic benefits than people who are identified as biomedical doctors.
+The participants who had received biomedical training had been trained in a variety of contexts, including medical schools, colleges of nursing, and certificate programs.
+Except for two women who worked as biomedical nurses, all of these biomedically-trained participants were referred to as "doctor" even if they did not have an advanced medical degree, likely an effect of a society in which MDs are few and far between.
+The healers had by and large inherited their body of knowledge regarding care and treatment for patients from family members.

-The workshops were sponsored by the Tanga AIDS Working Group (TAWG), the only NGO in Tanzania that explicitly promotes the use of 'indigenous knowledge' in public health education and training, and which works to advocate for traditional healers.
+The workshops were sponsored by the Tanga AIDS Working Group (TAWG), the only NGO in Tanzania that explicitly promotes the use of indigenous knowledge in public health education and training, and which works to advocate for traditional healers.
 The purpose of the workshops was to encourage the biomedical doctors and the healers to learn from one another and to find ways to collaborate so that they could better treat patients in their area.
-Approximately 25 people participated over the week-long workshop that I attended, with slightly more healers than doctors in attendance.
+Approximately 25 people participated over the week long workshop that I attended, with slightly more healers than doctors in attendance.
 The workshops that I attended took place as TAWG's program was in its third year, heading toward the stage of 'capacity building' - NGO-speak for the expectation that participants in any training or educational event will ultimately take on the work that the NGO has been organizing as their own and will find the resources they need, rather than relying on the NGO (or donor agencies) in the future.
 Over the three year period, TAWG had conducted workshops and seminars separately with each group, and over time, they brought them together to build collaborative relationships.